paniash/website/donate.md

 ## Donate

 If you like my work and would like to support it, please consider donating.
+It certainly helps with the web hosting costs. ;-)

 ~~~
 <div class=cryptocontainer>